 Here is a link that shows a short video by hat maker Tom Gomez from the Los Angeles area, as he quickly cuts a brim.
-The video shows Tom's first felt hat cut with a rounding jack, using a Laser Engraved Collector Model in Black Lacquer and Polished Brass Hardware.
+The video shows Tom's first felt hat cut with a rounding jack.

 I ship hat making tools to customers across the United States, and many international locations, and it is increasingly hard to predict the actual shipping costs.
 I have tried to include the cost of shipping to cover most people, but really it is just a guess until I actually hand the package across the counter to the shipping clerk.

 If the shipping cost listed on your purchase seems too high to be reasonable, don't forget that once the package ships, if you have paid more than I need to cover the cost, I will refund the difference to you through Paypal, or through Etsy if you have paid with a credit card, AFTER I know the exact amount.

 The need for a refund can be especially true if you have ordered multiple items and the combined individual shipping cost calculation is higher than what it will actually be when I put all of the items in one box.